-Under the CEO Incentive Plan, the President and CEO is eligible for an annual bonus based on financial performance of the Corporation.
+Under the CEO Incentive Plan, the President and CEO is eligible for an annual bonus based on the financial performance of the Corporation.
 It is a simple and transparent approach reflecting the Corporation's ROCE which is critically important to long-term value creation, financial viability and the Corporation's underlying business strategies.
-ROCE is defined as earnings before interest and taxes divided by the difference between total assets less current liabilities.
-The ROCE targets are based on enduring standards to achieve a long-term return above the Corporation's weighted average cost of capital (WACC).
-This allows for payout levels to align with an appropriate level of return for shareholders, regardless of shorter-term economic conditions.
+The ROCE targets are based on enduring standards in order to achieve a long-term return above the Corporation's weighted average cost of capital (WACC).
+This approach allows for payout levels to align with an appropriate level of return for shareholders, regardless of shorter-term economic conditions.
 The target award is currently 100% of base salary and the actual award will vary between 0% and 200% of base salary based on the achievement of ROCE within the fiscal year.
-The actual award is based on the following schedule and the specific performance levels may be modified from time to time.
+The actual award is based on the following schedule.
+Specific performance levels may be modified from time to time.

-Level 2020 ROCE Percentage of Base Salary (1)
+Level 2021 ROCE Percentage of Base Salary (1)

 Minimum <10.0% 0%

-Threshold >= 10.0% and <12.0% 75%
+Threshold 10.0% 75%

-Target >= 12.0% and <14.0% 100%
+Target 12.0% 100%

-Maximum >=14.0% 200%
+Maximum 14.0% 200%

-\ Subject to the discretion of the Board of Directors to award a full or partial bonus based on market or other factors c) CFO INCENTIVE PLAN
+Subject to the discretion of the Board of Directors to award a full or partial bonus based on market or other factors c) CFO INCENTIVE PLAN

-The Board has approved the application of linear interpolation between the minimum and maximum percentage ranges for the year ending December 31, 2021.
-In March of 2021, the President and CEO was awarded an annual bonus of \$1,200,000, representing 200% of base salary, as the Corporation's 2020 ROCE reached the maximum level of 14.0%.
+The Board has approved the application of linear interpolation between the threshold and maximum percentage ranges for the years ending December 31, 2021 and thereafter.

+In March of 2022, the Board of Directors resolved to award the President and CEO an annual bonus of \$1,400,000, representing 200% of base salary, as the Corporation's 2021 ROCE had reached the maximum level of $14.0\%^{(2)}$.

-Under the CFO Incentive Plan, the Corporation's Senior Vice-President and Chief Financial Officer is eligible for an annual bonus based on financial performance of the Corporation and the successful fulfillment of duties.
-In line with the approach taken for the CEO, it is transparent and is primarily based on the Corporation's ROCE, which focuses on longterm value creation and financial sustainability.
-For the year ended December 31, 2020, the target award is 50% of base salary and the actual award is set to vary between 0% and 75% of base salary based on the achievement of ROCE within the fiscal year as well as recommendation of the President and CEO to the Remuneration Committee based on the attainment of CFO annual performance objectives.
+Under the CFO Incentive Plan, the Corporation's Senior Vice-President and Chief Financial Officer is eligible for an annual bonus based on the financial performance of the Corporation.
+In line with the approach taken for the CEO, it is transparent and based on the Corporation's ROCE, which focuses on long-term value creation and financial sustainability.
+For the year ended December 31, 2021, the Corporation has harmonized the payout ranges under the CFO incentive plan with that of the CEO incentive plan, and the target award is 75% of base salary and the actual award is set to vary between 0% and 150% of base salary based on the achievement of ROCE within the fiscal year.
 The specific performance and target award levels may also be modified from time to time.

-Level 2020 ROCE Percentage of Base Salary
+Level 2021 ROCE Percentage of Base Salary (1)

 Minimum <10.0% 0%

-Threshold >= 10.0% and <12.0% 25%
+Threshold 10.0% 56%

-Target >= 12.0% and <14.0% 50%
+Target 12.0% 75%

-Maximum >=14.0% 75%
+Maximum 14.0% 150%